ryanwilsond/belte/docs/Buckle.md

 ## Building to a .NET DLL

 Both the `-d` and `--type=dll` options output a .NET dll.
-The former outputs a dll alongside a runtime config file so that the dll is ready to run by using `dotnet <path/to/dll>`.
+The former outputs a dll alongside a runtime config file and an app host executable so that the program is ready to run by using `<path/to/dll>.exe`.

 The `--type=dll` option outputs a dll that can be referenced by other applications, but is not a runnable application itself.
 There is no entry point.